crickbabs/nextflow_toolbox/README.md

 ### Data

 The test data provided was obtained from GEO submission

+[dag]: nextflow_toolbox_dag.png